-You'll find food and shopping around the family-friendly destination of Orlando.
+You'll find food and shopping around the entertaining destination of Orlando.
 You can also relax and pamper yourself at one of the resorts.
 With so much to do, one day is probably not enough time to see everything.
 This city offers a variety of activities to choose from.

 In Colorado Springs, you'll find nightlife.
 This mountain town offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

-You'll find shopping and theater around the entertaining city of Orlando.
+You'll find shopping and theater around the active city of Orlando.
 It's also a relaxing resort destination.
 The length of your ideal trip is an individual decision.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.

 In Colorado Springs, you'll find nightlife.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 A weekend is a great amount of time to relax and see the many things that Colorado Springs has to offer.

 Orlando is a popular choice for travelers.
 People enjoy relaxing at one of the resorts.
 It will give you the chance to have new experiences.
-Five days may feel like too much time here unless you plan to do a lot of relaxing.
+Five days may feel like too much time unless you plan to do a lot of relaxing.